 If your reading this you must think coming to visit is a good idea.

 I'm never really sure what people think I do.
 Do you think I am a zoo where you come and spend the afternoon feeding the dogs

 treats and playing with puppies as a fun outing with the children over march break?
 If you said yes, please just toss my number

 in the garbage and move on :)

-Do you think I am like a walmart where you can just show up when you want and leave when you'd like using your scheduled
+Do you think I am like a petsmart where you can just show up when you want and leave when you'd like using your scheduled

 time as a very loose guide line or telling me the "afternoon" would be good?

 I have a news flash for everyone who is thinking about visiting.
+THIS IS MY HOME!

 Next shocker, I also have a family, big shocker I know.
 My life is not 100% dogs.